wajahat-alikhan/wajahat-alikhan.github.io/README.md

 ## Projects
-* Leading a collaborative project with Kyung Hee University Hospital at Gangdong for MRI to PET cross modal synthesis task.
+* Lead a collaborative project with Kyung Hee University Hospital at Gangdong for MRI to PET cross modal synthesis task.

 > Luck favors the prepared mind -- Louis Pasteur